-Enrolment into the Small Business Management course provides you with 12 months access to all training materials and new content and webinars from industry experts as they are created.
+Enrolment into the EzyStartUp Course (formerly our Small Business Management Course) provides you with 12 months access to all training materials and new content and webinars from industry experts as they are created.

 Whether you work in your own small business, or whether you’re working for somebody else, you will probably be required to develop concepts or products.
 For example, you might have to develop an advertising/marketing campaign, staff development program, a media or IT plan, or organise an event or exhibit.
 If you involved in sales or marketing you’ll need to discover new things that your customers are looking for.

 A Business Plan is simply as the name implies — a plan about your business.
 It’s used to look ahead, allocate resources, focus on key points and prepare for problems and opportunities.
 It’s at this stage where we also look at how you offer your services and establishing the MVP (Minimum Viable Product) that you can then test with some marketing.

 Be one step ahead from the get-go — not only will having a plan for your business help you get to market faster, it also helps you gain clarity, focus and confidence.

 The EzyLearn StartUp Course is delivered online as distance learning and includes:

 - training presentation videos

 - Knowledge reviews to test your skills

 - One-to-one support is available

 - Business plan template files